anisyanka/ksu-smart-home/README.md

 # Reload the service files to include the new service.
 $ sudo systemctl daemon-reload

-# Start/stop your service
+# Start/stop/restart your service
-$ sudo systemctl start/stop your-service.service
+$ sudo systemctl start/stop/restart your-service

 # To check the status of your service
 $ sudo systemctl status example.service

+# To obtain service logs
+$ sudo journalctl -u  homeassistant.service

 # To enable your service on every reboot
 $ sudo systemctl enable example.service